auth0/laravel-auth0/README2.md

 <details>
 <summary>Using the Auth0 CLI (Recommended)</summary>

-1. Download the [Auth0 CLI](https://github.com/auth0/auth0-cli) to your application's root directory:
+1. Download the [Auth0 CLI](https://github.com/auth0/auth0-cli) to your project directory:

+    > **Note**
+    > If you are using the Quickstart, you can skip to the next step.

     ```shell
     curl -sSfL https://raw.githubusercontent.com/auth0/auth0-cli/main/install.sh | sh -s -- -b .
     ```

-    > **Note**
-    > When using the Quickstart the CLI is bundled for you already.

 2. Authenticate with your Auth0 account: